-The event also celebrated years of 30 e xcelle nce public education. in arts Founded by Asawa in 1982, the school provides academics and arts education.
+The event also celebrated 30 years of excellence public arts education. in Founded by Asawa in 1982, the school provides academics and arts education.
 Since its establishment, the school has grown its student population to approximately 600.

 In San Francisco, Asawa has been called the "fountain lady" because many of her fountains are on public view.
 Some of her most famous public sculptures include the "Buchanan Mall (Nihonmachi) Fountains" in San Francisco's Japantown and "Aurora," the origami-inspired fountain on the San Francisco waterfront.